FreiraumIO/react-native-share-extension/README.md

     <img src ="https://raw.githubusercontent.com/alinz/react-native-share-extension/master/assets/ios_step_07.png" />
 </p>

-- since we deleted `ShareViewController.m`, we need to tell the storyboard of your share extension where the view needs to be loaded.
+- update the storyboard of your share extension where the view needs to be loaded.
 So click on `MainInterface.storyboard` and replace the class field from `ShareViewController` to whatever you chose above (in my case `MyShareEx`)

 <p align="center">
     <img src ="https://raw.githubusercontent.com/alinz/react-native-share-extension/master/assets/ios_step_08.png" />